New Zealand national rugby union team: Foster Era

 In 2023, the All Blacks won the shortened version of the Rugby Championship (due to the World Cup) by defeating Argentina (41–12), South Africa (35–20), and Australia (38–7).
 They also kept the Freedom Cup for another year after beating the Springboks and had wrapped up the Bledisloe for another year after defeating the Wallabies (23–20) in the 2nd Bledisloe game which was a test match outside the Rugby Championship.
 In a warm up game at Twickenham Stadium in London, the All Blacks lost to the Springboks (7–35), which became their worst ever defeat in their 120-year history.
 At the 2023 Rugby World Cup, the All Blacks tasted their first ever defeat in the pool stages when they were beaten by the host nation France (13–27).
 They defeated all the other teams in their pool, Namibia (71–3), Italy (96–17), Uruguay (73–0), to qualify for the quarter–finals.
 They defeated Ireland in the quarters (28–24), beat Argentina (44–6) in the semi–final, but lost to the Springboks (11–12), who became the first nation to win four World Cups, in the final of the 2023 Rugby World Cup tournament.
 They ended their season with a record of nine wins and three losses.
 This marked the end of the Ian Foster era.

-Robertson Era
+Razor Era

-On March 21, 2023, Scott Robertson was named as All Blacks Head Coach from 2024.
+On March 21, 2023, Scott Robertson was named as All Blacks head coach from 2024.
 After the conclusion of the 2023 Rugby World Cup tournament, Robertson commenced the role of head coach from November 1, 2023.